-Huntsville JRTOC Pioneers Space Force Affiliation
+Huntsville JROTC Pioneers Space Force Affiliation

 The Huntsville High School JROTC program is among the first in the country to convert their affiliation from the Air Force to the Space Force.
 On January 12, 2022 a transition ceremony commemorated the historic event.
 Huntsville High is one of 10 units across the United States chosen to convert.
 The event was officiated by Col Lindhorst, USSF Delta 13 Commander, and the Air Force was represented by Brigadier General Leslie Maher, the Holm Center Commander and Lieutenant Colonel (ret) David W. Murphy, Huntsville High School Senior Aerospace Science Instructor.